AlexIvanchyk/django_restful_translator/README.md

 - **Translation synchronization**: Commands `drt_makemessages` and `drt_update_database` export translations to `.po` files and import them back into the database, keeping translations synchronized across different environments.

-- **Automatic Translation**: The library supports automatic translation of model fields through popular translation providers like Google Translate, AWS Translate and Deepl.
+- **Automatic Translation**: The library supports automatic translation of model fields through popular translation providers like Google Translate v2, v3, AWS Translate and Deepl.
 The feature is configurable and can be run via an admin command.

 ## Advantages